-by Andrei Bougrov, Chairman of Task Force on Improving Transparency and Anti-Corruption, Vice President of RSPP, Vice President, Interros Company
+by Andrei Bougrov, Chairman of Task Force on Improving Transparency and Anti-corruption, Vice President of RSPP, Vice President, Interros Company

-This publication complements the "Green Book" put out in May 2013 by RSPP containing the official recommendations of all the B20 Task Forces.
+This publication complements the White Book put out by RSPP in advance of the G20 Summit, containing the official recommendations of all the B20 Task Forces.
 Here we limit ourselves to the outputs of one Task Force, the Task Force on Improving Transparency and Anti-corruption.